© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Norham Castle tower keep castle is a scheduled monument protected by Historic England under reference 1009659.
 View the official record →

-Norham Castle is a Norman stronghold situated on the River Tweed in Northumberland, commanding a strategic crossing point on the Anglo-Scottish border.
+Norham Castle is a Norman castle situated on the River Tweed in Northumberland, founded in the late eleventh century by the Bishop of Durham.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009659.

 Norham Castle tower keep castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009659.